jaim1n/jaim1n.github.io/README.md

 Create icons for `index.html` and additional pages added in the future.

 - ### Resume
-Create a clean and interactive interface to showcase current and future projects and accomplishments.
+Create a clean and interactive interface utilizing skills learned in CS50 Web to showcase current and future projects and accomplishments.

 Upload certificates to `/assets/certificates/`.